abpframework/abp/docs/en/Community-Articles/2021-12-13-How-to-Integrate-the-Syncfusion-MVC-Component/POST.md

 * So, let's navigate to https://www.syncfusion.com/aspnet-core-ui-controls and click the "Download Free Trial" button.

-* Then fill the form and starts your 30-day free trial.
+* Then fill the form and start your 30-day free trial.

-* After that, navigates to https://www.syncfusion.com/account/manage-trials/downloads to get our license key that will be used in our application.
+* After that, navigate to https://www.syncfusion.com/account/manage-trials/downloads to get our license key that will be used in our application.

 ![](./manage-trial-1.png)